forrestjgq/lsp/thread/pwpt/pthread6.md

 /*
  * This routine will be called after executing the fork, within
- * the child process.
+ * the child process
  */
 void fork_child (void)
 {
     int status;

     /*
-     * Update the file scope "self_pid" within the child process, and
+     * Update the file scope "self_pid" within the child process, and unlock
-     * unlock the mutex.
+     * the mutex.
      */
     self_pid = getpid ();
     status = pthread_mutex_unlock (&mutex);